OHDSI/OMOPV4_PCORNetV1_ETL/README.md

 This repository contains the documentation and source code to transform an instance of OMOP CDMv 4 to an instance of PCORnet v1

 ### omop_pcornet_mappings.csv
-This document mappings from OMOP vocabulary to PCORnet vocabulary
+This document contains the mappings from OMOP vocabulary to PCORnet vocabulary

 ### ASSUMPTIONS.docx
 This document describes all the assumptions made for the transformation process.